-- Select the menu item Assign inputs.

-- · Press ENTER.

-- Select a list item.
-Only the installed inputs are displayed in the scroll list.

-- Select the list item No linkage if no input is to be assigned.

-- · Press ENTER.
+- · Select the input to be assigned to the channel.
+Only the installed inputs are displayed in the scroll list. - Select the list item No linkage if no input is to be assigned to the channel. - Press ENTER.

 16 Data logger